The equatorial Zanzibar Archipelago has truly amazing weather all year round, but when should you go?

 March, April and May are the months of the main rainy season, known as long rains.
 Expect proper downpours every afternoon.
-But because the temperature is about 35°C, the humidity is quite high, but the good news is that the rain evaporates rather quickly, giving a chance to breathe with more ease.
+But because the temperature is about 35°C, the humidity is quite high; the good news is that the rain evaporates rather quickly, giving a chance to breathe with more ease.

 Zanzibar Beach and Safari Holiday Combo

-As Serengeti and Zanzibar are well-connected via daily morning flights, it is probably better to start with a Kilimanjaro climb, head for a safari and finish the holiday off with a wonderful beach holiday down the coast.
+As the Serengeti and Zanzibar are well-connected via daily morning flights, it is probably better to start with a Kilimanjaro climb, head for a safari and finish the holiday off with a wonderful beach holiday down the coast.